The Best All-Natural & Organic Lip Balms For Dry Lips

 eos Sweet Mint Stick Organic Lip Balm

-• My take: This lip balm went on smoothly every time, and the sweet mint flavor is irresistible.
+• Why I Love This Lip Balm: This lip balm went on smoothly every time, and the sweet mint flavor is irresistible.
 I got super hydration from this lip balm, and the price fits my budget.
 Some reviews mentioned that they needed to reapply this product very often, but I found that I didn’t need to reapply any more often than any of the other lip balms I tested.
 Definitely a keeper!

-• From the eos website: Treat your lips to an all-natural balm that’s bursting with flavor and moisture. eos Organic Sweet Mint Lip Balm will swipe you into a dreamy daze with notes of just-picked, smooth, mellow mint.
-Hydrates, soothes, and enhances lips.
+• From the eos website: This all-natural lip balm is bursting with flavor and moisture. eos Organic Sweet Mint Lip Balm hydrates, soothes, and enhances lips.
 Certified organic, 100% all-natural, hypoallergenic and dermatologist tested.

 All Good Certified Organic Coconut Lip Balm

-• My take: This lip balm was another one of my favorites.
+• Why I Love This Lip Balm: This lip balm was another one of my favorites.
 It went on effortlessly and kept my lips well hydrated without being too slippery.
 It also doesn’t have a high shine if that’s what you prefer.

 • From the All Good website: With just 8 ingredients, this USDA Certified Original lip balm moisturizes with a blend of organic Coconut Flavor.